 I personally look at it this way; when we are young our natural human growth hormone level is at its highest.
-During this time of youth we are at our lowest risk for cancer, as we age our HGH level decreases and our risk for cancer increases!
+During this time of youth we are at our lowest risk for cancer, as we age our HGH level decreases and our risk for cancer increases.
 This is why I take and recommend homeopathic HGH.